Anorexic BMI Calculator

 How to Use This Calculator

-- Optionally, enter your age and gender for more accurate interpretation
+- Optionally, provide your age and gender for more context

-- Click "Calculate BMI" to see your results and category classification
+- Click "Calculate BMI" to see your results and weight category

 Formula Used